ajerez/AJNotificationView/Readme.markdown

 - No images needed, all CoreGraphics code
 - Works on iPhone and iPad (resolution independent)
 - Animated background type
+- Only one notification is shown at a time.
+When a notification is created, it is added to the queue.
+If it is the only notification in the queue, then its delay interval is honored.
+If it is not the only notification in the queue, it is placed at the end of the queue, and then displayed without a delay once it reaches the front of the queue (Thanks to @DazeEnd).

 ### [__Video demo__](https://vimeo.com/47447275)